 - Fold in candies, chocolate pieces, or fruit with a spatula or wooden spoon before pouring the mixture into the prepared pan.

-One last thing: Be sure to cool the crust before you pour in the batter.
+One last thing: Be sure the crust is completely cool before you pour in the batter.

 How to Swirl Cheesecake Topping